Musicians

 John Livingston pianist headshot

 John Livingston has worked extensively as a collaborative pianist, getting his start at the age of 13.
 Since then he has had a continuous stream of collaborative experiences ranging from choirs, to musical theatre, to college instrumental lessons and recitals, and more.
-In 2009, Mr. Livingston partnered with a local community theatre company, Pentacle Theater, in their production of “My Fair Lady”.
-Hooked by this initial foray into musical theater, Mr. Livingston continued to work with Pentacle Theater on six of their following musical productions.
+In 2009, John partnered with a local community theatre company, Pentacle Theater, in their production of “My Fair Lady”.
+Hooked by this initial foray into musical theater, he continued to work with Pentacle Theater on six of their following musical productions.

 Charles Noble has been the Assistant principal viola of the Oregon Symphony since 1995.
 He holds degrees from the University of Puget Sound, the University of Maryland, and the Peabody Institute at Johns Hopkins University, where his primary teachers were Joyce Ramée, Joseph de Pasquale, Michael Tree, and Roberto Díaz.
 As a member of the Oregon Symphony he as appeared as soloist in works of Mozart, Bach, Castaldo, and Bruch.
 Charles has also appeared as soloist with the Tacoma Youth Symphony, Vermont Youth Orchestra, Olympia Symphony, Sunriver Festival Orchestra, and the Rose City Chamber Orchestra.
 In addition to his orchestral work, Charles is an active chamber musician, performing as a member the Pyxis string quartet, 45th Parallel Universe, and the Oregon Symphony Players’ Classical Up Close concert series.